AdwaitJadhav/FavoriteTunes/README.md

-FavoriteTunes
+Make sure you have python and django installed on the machine download the zip of the repository and extract it on your machine.
-Make sure you have python and django installed on the machine download the zip of the repository and extract it on the command line travel to the extracted folder 'FavoriteTunes' and then again go inside the subfolder 'FavoriteTunes', make sure there is a manage.py file located there run the following command py manage.py runserver or
+On the command line travel to the extracted folder 'FavoriteTunes' and then again go inside the subfolder 'FavoriteTunes', make sure there is a manage.py file located there.\n run the following command py manage.py runserver or